-Can I swim with it?
+IP67 vs IP68: Can I swim with my smartphone?

 On its website, it writes:

-“Submerging your Apple Watch isn’t recommended.
+Submerging your Apple Watch isn’t recommended.
 Water resistance isn’t a permanent condition, and your Apple Watch can’t be rechecked or resealed for water resistance.
-The following may affect the water resistance of your Apple Watch and should be avoided:
+The following should be avoided:

 - Dropping your Apple Watch or subjecting it to other impacts.

 - Submerging your Apple Watch in water for long periods of time.